White Mountains New Hampshire, USA Travel Guide

 Casual dress accepted in most places.
 Reservations for popular restaurants, especially on peak weekends.

-Experience maple sugaring process in late winter/early spring.
+Experience maple sugaring process in late winter/the beginning of spring.

 Pick your own apples in the fall for a fun activity.

-Many restaurants, especially at resorts, offer stunning scenic backdrops for meals.
+Many restaurants, especially in holiday resorts, offer stunning scenic backdrops for meals.

 Especially for severe allergies or complex requirements, a direct call is beneficial.